acemod/ACE3/documentation/feature/backpacks.md

 parent: wiki
 ---

-## Overview
+## 1. Overview

-### Lock backpack
-Adds the ability to lock backpacks.
-Locked backpacks can't be accessed by others.

-## Usage

-Short overview of how to use the feature, e.g. menu options, key bindings, instructions.
-May not apply to all modules.
+### 1.1 Zipping sounds
+When someone open your backpack you hear a zipping sound, this help figuring who steals your bananas.

-## Dependencies
+## 2. Dependencies

 `ace_common`